sftfjugg/huptime/README.md

 How do I install it?
 --------------------

-Building this package gnerally requires:
+Building this package generally requires:
 * make
 * gcc and g++
 * python